apostrophecms/apostrophe-documentation/reference/apostrophe-custom-pages/index.md

 The [apostrophe-pieces-pages](../apostrophe-pieces-pages/index.html) module
 is a good example of a subclass of this module.

+## Options

+### `name`

+The name, typically singular, of the page type.
+If it is not set, and the name of the module ends in `-pages`, `name` is set to the name of the module with `-pages` changed to `-page`.
+If the name of the module does not end in `-pages`, the name of the page type is identical to the name of the module.

+### `scene`

+Normally, anonymous site visitors receive only the stylesheets and scripts included in the `anon` asset scene (those that are pushed with `{ when: 'always' }`).
+If your page will use assets, such as Apostrophe's schemas and modals, that are normally reserved for logged-in users then you will want to set `scene` to `user` in order to load them every time when this type of page is visited.

 ## Methods
 ### dispatch(*pattern *, *, middleware..., handler*) *[dispatch]*